scttfrdmn/cicada/docs/PROVIDERS.md

 # DOI Provider Setup Guide

+> **Note:** Provider integration is an **optional advanced feature** for labs that need to publish datasets.
+Most Cicada usage involves core data management features (storage, sync, metadata extraction).
+This guide is only relevant if you need to mint DOIs for dataset publication.
+>
+> **Current Status (v0.2.0):** Framework for provider integration is implemented.
+Live API integration planned for v0.4.0+.

-**Status:** v0.2.0 Documentation
-**Audience:** Lab managers, data managers, researchers publishing datasets
+**Status:** v0.2.0 Documentation (Framework Ready, Live APIs in v0.4.0+) **Audience:** Lab managers, data managers, researchers publishing datasets

 ## Overview

-Cicada supports multiple DOI registration providers for publishing research datasets.
+For labs that need to publish datasets, Cicada will support multiple DOI registration providers.
 Each provider offers different features, pricing, and repository integration.

 **Supported Providers (v0.2.0):**